 Make time-lapse videos for fun and stock

-Making time-lapses is not only fun.
+Making these videos is not only fun.
 They make good stock footage, too.
 Use manual exposure settings, and, most importantly, switch the camera to manual focus so it doesn’t shift focus between frames.
 I can’t wait to see what you make.